January 18, 2021

 Returning to Blogging with Cryogen

 It’s been a long while since I last blogged.
 My last post dates back to April of 2014, shortly before I graduated from Rutgers Engineering.
 My life since then has been a bit of a whirlwind.
 I’ve since graduated, moved to the Upper West Side, started working in banking, gotten engaged and married, and moved out.
 I suppose I could be forgiven for not blogging as actively.
-Why I Took Down My Old Blog My old blog was running on Ghost, a nifty JavaScript-based modern reimagination of the classic web-based blogging platform. ...
+Why I Took Down My Old Blog My old blog was running on Ghost, a nifty JavaScript-based modern reimagination of the classic web-based blogging platform.
+Ghost has some gorgeous themes, a svelte editing experience, and seems poised to be the next generation of blogging platforms.
+It seems great.
+Why did I leave it behind? ...

 October 28, 2013